zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 #### Array literal

-In a situation, where the size of the array and variables of array are already known, array literals can be used.
+In a situation, where the size and variables of the array are already known, array literals can be used.

 ```java
 int[] intArray = new int[]{ 1,2,3,4,5,6,7,8,9,10 };